 ]]>

-Talk to your coordinator or lighting person and make sure that during the first dance, parent dances and toasts that there will be no colored lights on the subjects.
-Even during your guest dancing shots it’s rough but it’s tolerable since it is supposed to have a club like atmosphere anyway.
-Don’t ruin important moments like first dance and speeches.
+Talk to your coordinator or lighting person and make sure that during the first dance, parent dances, and toasts there will be no colored lights on the subjects.
+Even during your guest dancing shots, it’s rough but it’s tolerable since it is supposed to have a club-like atmosphere anyway.
+Don’t ruin important moments like the first dance and speeches.

 ]]>

-Tip of the Day: When shooting, never delete image from the camera, wait until you review them on your computer screen before making the decision.
-Even a shot with camera motion or por focus may have some artistic merit.
+Tip of the Day: When shooting, never delete images from the camera, wait until you review them on your computer screen before making the decision.
+Even a shot with camera motion or poor focus may have some artistic merit.

 ]]>